Alert Ready: Alert types

 Effective June 2021, broadcast intrusive alerts are now issued for severe thunderstorm warnings if winds exceed 130 km/h, or hail exceeds 7 cm.
 On 21 May 2022, a broadcast intrusive alert was issued for a derecho in Ontario and Quebec (identified as a severe thunderstorm warning) under these criteria for the first time.
+In August 2026, Environment and Climate Change Canada updated its system for weather alerts to use polygons, allowing for finer targeting of alerts to specific geographical areas than the previous system (which required that an alert target a forecast region).

 Alerts issued

 The following is the total number of emergency alert messages issued by Canadian government authorities through Alert Ready.